Simple tips to reduce waste in your home so you have less going out into the garbage each week.

 Invest in durable, reusable products instead of wasteful disposables.

-- Microfiber or cotton cloths instead of paper towels and disposable wipes.
+- Microfiber cloths or cotton cloths instead of paper towels and disposable wipes.

 - Rechargeable batteries instead of traditional.